-Foothill High School fosters an atmosphere that is conducive to learning, both on campus and at related activities.
-The school places emphasis on the safety and well-being of everyone at the school and believes that students have a right to learn and teachers have a right to teach.
-School rules and policies outlining dress code, attendance, school rules and disciplinary procedures, are sent home to parents and students each summer and are printed in Parent/Student Handbook.
-Rules are reviewed during registration process and freshman orientation, by teachers in the classrooms, at Back to School Night, through the school website and letters sent home from school.
-Policies are also discussed with future students during visits to the middle school.
+Rio Linda High School fosters an atmosphere that is conducive to learning, both on campus and at school related activities.
+The school places emphasis on the safety and well-being of everyone at the school and believes that students have the right to learn and teachers have the duty to teach.
+School rules and policies outlining dress code, attendance, school rules, and disciplinary procedures, are included in student handbook, district handbook, and are posted on the school website.
+These rules are reviewed at orientation, grade level assemblies, during daily announcements, in problem solving sessions, and in programmed phone calls to families.